pipoket/booru-grabber/README.md

 Small bugfixes.

 **Bug fixes**
-- Grabber fails to download images with 'Error: <urlopen error no host given>'
+- Grabber fails to download images with 'Error: urlopen error no host given'
 - Grabber fails to launch with an error saying "DLL import failure"